reflectoring/reflectoring.github.io/_posts/2018-10-14-bean-validation-with-spring-boot.md

 The last line of defense for validation is the persistence layer.
 By default, Spring Data uses Hibernate underneath, which supports Bean Validation out of the box.

+**Note that we usually don't want to do validation as late as in the persistence layer because this means that the business code above has worked with potentially invalid objects.**

 Let's say want to store objects of our `Input` class to the database.
 First, we add the necessary JPA annotation `@Entity` and add an ID field: